F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 -------------
 |ElasticSearch|

-..
-IMPORTANT:: TS currently does not support sending data to ElasticSearch 7.

 Required Information:
  - Host: The address of the ElasticSearch system.
  - Index: The index where data should go within the ElasticSearch system.